-- 5.23 Although, there is no right of appeal against a Stop Notice in some circumstances an LPA can be liable to pay compensation if the related Enforcement Notice is subsequently quashed, so authorities normally only serve Stop Notices where a development is particularly unneighbourly or otherwise causes significant harm. - 5.24 A Temporary Stop Notice, however, takes immediate effect and persists for up to 56 days.
-A Temporary Stop Notice can be served on its own, or with other Enforcement Notices.
-There is a separate Listed Building Temporary Stop Notice.
-Failure to comply with a Temporary Stop Notice is a criminal offence.
-There is no right of appeal against a Temporary Stop Notice. - 5.25 The LPA uses Stop Notices and Temporary Stop Notices in urgent cases where there is serious and/or irrevocable harm being caused to an important interest, such as a local amenity, the Broads' navigation or the landscape.
-When serving a Stop Notice an LPA must first undertake a cost/benefit assessment to demonstrate expediency.
+Temporary Stop Notice.
+Stop Notice.

+- where there is serious and/or irreversible irrevocable harm being caused to an important interest, such as a local amenity, the Broads' navigation or the landscape.
+When serving a Stop Notice an LPA must first undertake a formal cost/benefit assessment to demonstrate expediency.
 Stop Notices can be a very effective tool and Temporary Stop Notices are used in urgent cases to support them.
-A Temporary Stop Notice on its own is also a very useful tool to provide an immediate and temporary cessation of an unauthorised activity or operation and allow time to obtain information or evidence on the impact of the planning breach. - 5.26 The LPA recognises that Enforcement Notices, Breach of Condition Notices, Stop Notices and Temporary Stop Notices are all serious notices and it exercises its power carefully and with proportionality in their use. - Following up formal enforcement action - 5.27 In the majority of cases where it is necessary to take formal enforcement action, the use of an Enforcement Notice will prompt actions on behalf of the landowner or operator to remedy the planning breach.
-Unfortunately, there are occasions where this does not happen, and the LPA has to pursue the matter further to remedy the breach and maintain public confidence in the planning system. - 5.28 The Authority will consider prosecution where there has been non-compliance with an Enforcement Notice. - 5.29 The Authority will consider taking direct action where this appears to offer the only realistic opportunity to secure compliance with planning legislation.
-The Authority will seek to reclaim the costs of direct action from the landowner or operator and will pursue this through the Magistrates Court if necessary.
+A Temporary Stop Notice on its own is also a very useful tool to provide an immediate and temporary cessation of an unauthorised activity or operation and allow time to obtain information or evidence on the impact of the planning breach. - 5.195.26 The LPA recognises that Enforcement Notices, Breach of Condition Notices, Stop Notices and Temporary Stop Notices are all serious notices and it exercises its power carefully and with proportionality in their useproportion in their use.
+Other than in urgent cases, a report outlining the case and the recommended action will be presented to the Planning Committee seeking authority for formal action.
+This is in accordance with the scheme of delegatedpowers.